alexbevi/alexbevi.github.com/source/_posts/2020-02-13-mongodb-initial-sync-progress-monitoring.markdown

 Depending on the number of databases and collections being sync'ed, the size of this document can be quite large and difficult to visually parse.

-To try and improve this situation I've created the following script.
+To improve this situation I've created the following script.

 {% gist alexbevi/422890f191f4bcb82c06fbb621c69331 %}